SetupGuardrail

 defenseclaw policy ...✗ no prompts✓ flags onlyPure CLI for repeatable policy authoring.

-defenseclaw tui✓ full TUIInteractive only — Bubbletea dashboard with audit, alerts, logs, inventory panels.
+defenseclaw tui✓ full TUIInteractive only — Textual dashboard with audit, alerts, logs, inventory, and setup panels.

 defenseclaw alerts✗ no prompts--limit, --show <n>, acknowledge / dismiss subcommandsSnapshot view of recent alerts; not a live tail.